minio/docs/source/operations/deployments/k8s-deploy-minio-tenant-on-kubernetes.rst

        The Operator supports at most *one* MinIO Tenant per namespace.

    * - :guilabel:`Storage Class`
-     - .. cond:: not eks

-          Specify the Kubernetes Storage Class the Operator uses when generating Persistent Volume Claims for the Tenant.
+     - Specify the Kubernetes Storage Class the Operator uses when generating Persistent Volume Claims for the Tenant.

        Ensure the specified storage class has sufficient available Persistent Volume resources to match each generated Persistent Volume Claim.

-       .. cond:: eks

-          Specify the EBS volume type to use for this tenant.
-          The following list is populated based on the AWS EBS CSI driver list of supported :github:`EBS volume types <kubernetes-sigs/aws-ebs-csi-driver/blob/master/docs/parameters.md>`:

-          - ``gp3`` (General Purpose SSD)
-          - ``gp2`` (General Purpose SSD)
-          - ``io2`` (Provisioned IOPS SSD)
-          - ``io1`` (Provisioned IOPS SSD)
-          - ``st1`` (Throughput Optimized HDD)
-          - ``sc1`` (Cold Storage HDD)

-       .. cond:: gke

-          Specify the GKE persistent disk type to use for this tenant.
-          The :gke-docs:`GKE CSI Driver <how-to/persistent-volumes/gce-pd-csi-driver>` provides the following storage classes by default:

-          - ``standard-rwo`` (Balanced Persistent SSD)
-          - ``premium-rwo`` (Performance Persistent SSD)

-          You can create additional StorageClasses to represent other supported persistent disk types.
-          See :gke-docs:`Create a Storage Class <how-to/persistent-volumes/gce-pd-csi-driver#create_a_storageclass>` for more information.

-       .. cond:: aks

-          Specify the AKS persistent disk type to use for this tenant.
-          The :aks-docs:`AKS CSI Driver <azure-disk-csi>` provides the following storage classes by default:

-          - ``managed-csi`` (Standard SSD)
-          - ``managed-csi-premium`` (Premium SSD)

-          You can create additional Storage Classes to represent other supported persistent disk types.
-          See :aks-docs:`Create a custom storage class <https://learn.microsoft.com/en-us/azure/aks/azure-disk-csi#create-a-custom-storage-class>` for more information.

    * - :guilabel:`Number of Servers`
      - The total number of MinIO server pods to deploy in the Tenant.